surrealdb/surrealdb.net/README.md

 dotnet watch test --project SurrealDb.Net.LiveQuery.Tests
 ```

-Note 1: Because Live Query tests are not run in parallel, it can take quite some time to run all tests (at least 30s).
+Note 1: Because Live Query tests are not run in parallel, it can take quite some time to run all tests.

 Note 2: You can run the two test projects in parallel.